 You have to add at least the pricing and measurement (quantity and unit) information on ingredient level, for this recipe to be complete.
 Read this article to learn how to add pricing and package information.

-Step 3: Are all the steps and images for the methodology added in the right order?
+Step 3: Are all the steps by step and images for Preparations added in the left order?

 Step 4: Is the recipe set to stockable if necessary?